The characters of Dumb and Dumber, some of which appear in its sequel, Dumb and Dumber To.

 - Co-Dragons: To Andre, with Mental appearing to be the favoured one.

-- Death by Irony: From the rat poison he was about to put in their drinks.
+- Death by Irony: Joe dies from the rat poison he was about to put in their drinks.

 - Even Evil Has Standards: See quote.